 Some folks may find this controversial, but people oversalt eggplant.
 It may be easy for us to say, because garden-grown eggplant is so tender, but oversalting is unnecessary.

-- Why we wouldn’t salt: If you have a young, tender eggplant, there is really no reason to salt if you are roasting or grilling it.
+• Why we wouldn’t salt: If you have a young, tender eggplant, there is really no reason to salt if you are roasting or grilling it.
 A little seasoning is fine, but heavy salting is unnecessary.

-- Why we would salt: If you have an older eggplant, salting will draw out liquid that can otherwise make the eggplant bitter, improving the texture and flavor.
+• Why we would salt: If you have an older eggplant, salting will draw out the liquid that can otherwise make the eggplant bitter, improving the texture and flavor.
 Also, you’ll need to salt if you are frying eggplant to improve the texture.
 (Note that fried eggplant is what also can make eggplant feel heavy because it’s soaking up all the grease and fat!)

 To salt: Cut the eggplant right before cooking (as its flesh will quickly discolor).
-Then generously coat the pieces with salt and let it sit in a strainer over the sink for about an hour.
+Then, generously coat the pieces with salt and let it sit in a strainer over the sink for about an hour.
 This will let the liquid drain out.
 Make sure you rinse it off and pat it dry before you cook it.

 You also may find that you don’t need to salt your eggplant if you are working with Chinese or Japanese varieties.
 Feel free to try it salted and unsalted to find what works for you.